 When it comes to past relationships, I failed miserably.

-I had a hard time living with my ex because I didn’t really develop my own identity until I was in my early thirties.
-Before that, I literally did whatever it took to keep peace in my home, which means I catered to his needs; leaving my own needs abandoned.
+I didn’t really develop my own personality and identity until I was in my early thirties.
+Before that, I literally did whatever it took to keep peace in my home.
+I catered to my ex’s needs; leaving my own needs abandoned.

-I only advise on things I am educated in.
-For example, I wrote a book about real estate called Real Estate Madness.
+I give advice on things I am educated or experienced in.
+For example, I wrote a book about breaking free from bad habits called The Devil Within.

 I married for the wrong reasons, married too young, and stayed married because I had kids.
 I remained married as long as I could, but eventually, I had to end it.

 He makes sure I’m comfortable in my environment.
-He helps to remove the stress of daily life by sometimes running my errands, doing the dishes, or helping out with the laundry.
+He helps to remove the stress of daily life by sometimes running my errands, doing the dishes, or helping out with the laundry when I need him to.

 So, I have seen both sides of married life; one where the marriage is a happy one, and one where it wasn’t so happy.